bartonlp/site-class/docs/files.md

 * script
 * css

-As you saw in example 5 above (test5.php in the 'examples' directory) I passed a '$h' object to 'SiteClass'.
+As you saw in example 5 (example5.php in the 'examples' directory) I passed a '$h' object to `getPageTopBottom($h);`.
 For example it might look like this:

 ```php
 $h->title = 'my title';